 , we’ll usually create a switch

 with a good set of branches that always have to return true, but the last one that calls super.
-If there are drawer options among these actions, its even worse, because you also have to close the drawer.
+If there are drawer options among these actions, it’s even worse, because you also have to close the drawer.
 An alternative (just to show you what you can do, not saying it’s the best solution) could be to create extension functions that do those things for you.

 First, we can create a consume